 If big bales are your only option to deal with a spring surplus, you can always sell them in the drought or in winter or late spring when large farmers are getting short of supplements.
+This could easily be the case this year.

 The problem with hay is that so much of the original feeding value in the original pasture is lost, as by the time the crop is mature enough to make good hay, plants have lost their leaves and gone to seed, and it’s a high Dry Matter (86%) fibrous feed with little energy and protein left.
 But hay is easy to store and easy to feed out in conventional sized bale of around 20kg.